Gettysburg Battle Of – July 3rd 1863

 Meade however had other ideas and decided that his troops had done more than enough at Gettysburg and did not launch an attack.
 With that the battle of Gettysburg ended.
 Four months after the battle Abraham Lincoln gave one of his most famous speeches, the Gettysburg Address.

-On the night of July 4th General Robert E. Lee and his Army of Northern Virginia left Gettysburg forever.
+On the night of July 4th General Robert E. Lee and his Army of Northern Virginia left the Gettysburg battlefield forever.
 Against President Lincoln’s wishes General Meade did not attack the defeated Confederates and finish the job at Gettysburg.

 He essentially let the Confederates retreat, which ultimately led to his replacement as commander of the Army of the Potomac.
 The Union suffered 23,000 casualties and the Confederates suffered 28,000 casualties.